DnDGen/RollGen/README.md

     PM > Install-Package D20Dice

-#### There's RollGen and RollGen.Bootstrap - which do I install?
+#### There's RollGen and RollGen.Domain - which do I install?

 That depends on your project.
 If you are making a library that will only **reference** RollGen, but does not expressly implement it (such as the TreasureGen project), then you only need the RollGen package.
-If you actually want to run and implement the dice (such as on the DnDGenSite or in the tests for TreasureGen), then you need RollGen.Bootstrap, which will install RollGen as a dependency.
+If you actually want to run and implement the dice (such as on the DnDGenSite or in the tests for TreasureGen), then you need RollGen.Domain, which will install RollGen as a dependency.